Cognitive Enhancement

 The BDNF comparison

 The '10 million times more potent than BDNF' figure refers specifically to dihexa's ability to promote synaptic connectivity and dendritic spinogenesis in vitro - not overall cognitive effect.
 BDNF and dihexa work through completely different mechanisms (BDNF via TrkB receptors, dihexa via HGF/c-Met).
-The comparison illustrates dihexa's remarkable potency at its specific target, but should not be interpreted as 'dihexa is 10 million times better for your brain.'
+The comparison illustrates dihexa's extreme potency at its specific target, but should not be interpreted as 'dihexa is 10 million times better for your brain.'

 References